caleb-vanlue/now-playing/README.md

 - **Real-time Monitoring**: See what's currently playing on your Plex server with automatic updates
 - **Multi-format Support**: Tracks movies, TV shows, and music streams
+- **Viewing History**: Browse through past watch activity with filtering by user and media type
 - **Detailed Media Cards**: Rich information including progress, quality, user data, and more
+- **Media Details**: In-depth information on each media item with expandable details view
+- **Transcode Progress**: Live monitoring of transcoding status and progress
-- **Responsive Design**: Optimized viewing experience on mobile and desktop devices
+- **Responsive Design**: Optimized viewing experience on mobile and desktop devices with swipe navigation
+- **Adaptive Polling**: Smart polling that adjusts frequency based on media playback state and user activity
+- **Connection Management**: Automatic reconnection and status monitoring for reliable operation
 - **Spotify Integration**: Direct links to music tracks on Spotify
 - **Animated UI**: Smooth transitions and loading states using Framer Motion
 - **Docker Deployment**: Simple deployment with containerization